-“Barring any major any setback, and based on the data and the timing of the information on Seller Central, all the stars are lining up for July 11 or 18,” Fahim Naim, head of Amazon at Advantage Unified Commerce, an ecommerce consulting agency, told Digital Commerce 360.
+“Barring any major any setback, and based on the data and the timing of the information on Seller Central, all the stars are lining up for July 11 or 18,” Fahim Naim, head of Amazon at Advantage Unified Commerce, an ecommerce consulting agency, told Digital Commerce 360 in March.

-It’s extremely unlikely that Amazon will choose the first Monday in July this year, which is Independence Day.
+It was extremely unlikely that Amazon would choose the first Monday in July this year, which is Independence Day.

 “Amazon is generally wary of running anything around the Fourth of July because of consumer travel and shopping habits.
 They can’t expect consumers to be on their computers that day,” Naim said.
 “That almost takes that card off the table.
 They’re just not going to have Prime Day on July 4.”

-Naim predicts July 11 is the most likely day, and he gives it a 70% probability.
-He gives July 18 a 30% probability.
+Naim predicted July 11 as the most likely day, and he gave it a 70% probability.
+He gave July 18 a 30% probability.

-Bradley Sutton, chief ecommerce strategist at Helium 10, a maker of optimization tools for sellers on the Amazon and Walmart marketplaces, agrees.
+Bradley Sutton, chief ecommerce strategist at Helium 10, agreed.
+Helium 10 makes optimization tools for sellers on the Amazon and Walmart marketplaces.

-“I’m predicting the middle of July,” Sutton told Digital Commerce 360, citing the June 20 cutoff date.
+“I’m predicting the middle of July,” Sutton told Digital Commerce 360 in March, citing the June 20 cutoff date.
 “It also takes two to three weeks for Amazon to check-in all the inventory once it arrives, so we can probably expect Prime Day to occur within the first couple weeks of July.”

-Amazon also told sellers who wish to offer deals for Prime Day they had until April 29 to submit a proposal for consideration.
+Sellers who wish to offer Prime Day deals had until April 29 to submit a proposal for consideration, Amazon said.

 Getting ready for Prime Day

-Given that timeframe, sellers need to act fast.
+Given that timeframe, sellers needed to act fast.

 “There are a variety of strategies you can use to best prepare, such as evaluating stock levels and upcoming shipments to avoid stockouts, analyzing your pricing approach and detail pages for popular SKUs,” Nadel said in an email to Digital Commerce 360.
 “Maximize your impact by beginning to run your advertising campaigns at least two weeks prior to the event for ongoing adjustments and optimizations to bids, keywords and ad spend.”

-In 2021, Prime Day was June 21-22 — the earliest it has ever been held.
+In 2021, Prime Day was June 21 and 22 — the earliest it has ever been held.
 For the sales event’s first five years, Amazon held Prime Day in July.
 In 2020, Amazon postponed the event to October due to the pandemic.